tech-gecko/technical-writings/cloy8q9k4001h08l6agpsc4hc.md

 In command mode, each character entered is a command affecting the text file, and typing a character might switch vi to insert mode.
 In insert mode, every typed character is added to the file, and pressing the ***&lt;Esc&gt;*** (Escape) key turns off insert mode.

-Though there are numerous vi commands, beginners often find just a few essential commands sufficient.
-This webpage offers a selection of basic vi commands, with asterisks (\*) marking the most fundamental and useful ones.
+Although there are numerous vi commands, beginners often find just a few essential commands sufficient.
+This article offers a selection of basic vi commands, with asterisks (\*) marking the most fundamental and useful ones.
 With practice, these commands should become second nature.

-It's important to note that both UNIX and vi are ***case-sensitive***.
-Using a capital letter instead of a lowercase one can yield unexpected results.
+It is important to note that commands in vi(m) are ***case-sensitive***.
+Using an uppercase letter instead of lowercase can yield unexpected results.

 ### Basic Vi(m) Commands

 Outlined in the table below are the basic vi/vim commands.
-Remember that "\*" is not part of the commands, but to tell you that those commands marked with asterisks are the fundamental and most useful commands.
+Remember that "\*" is not part of the commands, but to tell you that the commands marked with asterisks are the fundamental and most useful commands.

 | COMMAND | RESULT OF COMMAND |
 | --- | --- |